karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 json.dumps(data, indent=2)
 ```

-{% include alert.html type='info' title='Note' message='Since the code is executed using [runPythonAsync](https://pyodide.org/en/stable/usage/api/js-api.html#pyodide.runPythonAsync) we can use `await` outside of a function.' %}
+{% include alert.html type='info' title='Note' message='Since the code on the demo page is executed using [runPythonAsync](https://pyodide.org/en/stable/usage/api/js-api.html#pyodide.runPythonAsync) we can use `await` outside of a function.' %}

 As you probably noticed, we had to convert the `JsProxy` object to a Python `dict` using [JsProxy.to_py](https://pyodide.org/en/stable/usage/api/python-api/ffi.html#pyodide.ffi.JsProxy.to_py).
 This is required when we communicate between JS and Python.
 However, some standard types do not need to be converted since this is done implicitly.
 You can find more information about this [here](https://pyodide.org/en/stable/usage/type-conversions.html).